Peoplelytics

 Based on their responses, employees are categorized into three distinct groups:

-• Promoters (those who respond with a score of 9 or 10)
+• Promoters (those who respond with a score of 9 or 10) — they are likely to encourage folks they know to apply for roles at your company

-• Detractors (those who respond with a score of 6 or below)
+• Detractors (those who respond with a score of 6 or below) — they are likely to have negative things to say about your workplace to others

 The eNPS survey is well established because it’s not just simple, it’s also reliable.
 It’s used by countless businesses and HR departments to gain insights on their employees’ loyalty and trustworthiness in the company.
+It’s also entirely normal for the value to fluctuate over time – though larger moves of this measure would likely indicate an issue in the business, particularly if a large number of employees are completing the surveys.

 Importance of eNPS Surveys

 eNPS surveys have become a game-changer in the realm of employee feedback.
-They provide a structured platform for employees to voice their opinions about the workplace, whether it’s the company culture, management practices, or even specific aspects of their job.
+They provide a consistent and structured platform for employees to voice their opinions about the workplace, whether it’s the company culture, management practices, or even specific aspects of their job.

 Unlike traditional surveys that can feel overwhelming and take up a lot of time for employees to complete, eNPS surveys are streamlined and consist of just one key question:

-On a scale of 0 to 10, how likely are you to recommend this company as a place to work?”
+On a scale of 0 to 10, how likely are you to recommend [this company] as a place to work?”

 This simplicity encourages more participation and honest feedback from employees.